zarkones/XENA/README.md

 > Xena-Apep

 The bot client written in Golang.
 Why Golang you might be asking, well, cross-platform + the convenience of development.
 Keep in mind that I do not use Go in the professional capacity, so the code can and will be improved a lot.
+This can be used to drop other clients onto the environment.

+> Xena-Ra

+The bot client written in Adonis.ts and TypeScript.
+Has ability to detect machine's environment and hardware.
+Able to detects if it's running as Windows Subsystem for Linux, as root user, and recognize Docker containers.

 > Xena-Pyramid